cooklang/cooklang-org/content/_index.md

 ![server](https://user-images.githubusercontent.com/4168619/148116974-7010e265-5aa8-4990-a4b9-f85abe3eafb0.png)

-## iOS app
+## Mobile app

-We created the [iOS app](/app/) to assist you while cooking, shopping, and meal planning.
-Simply connect the app to your iCloud, open a recipe, and start cooking.
+We created a mobile [app](/app/) (iOS only at the moment, subscribe for Android beta) to assist you while cooking, shopping, and meal planning.
+Simply connect the app to your recipe storage, open a recipe, and start cooking.

 ![Recipes](/app/recipes.png)
 ![Recipe](/app/recipe-ingredients.png)